-Chapter 5 provides the 2023 Report to Congress on the Prevention and Reduction of Underage Drinking (2023 RTC) with information on the national media campaign "Talk.
+Chapter 5 provides the 2024 Report to Congress on the Prevention and Reduction of Underage Drinking (2024 RTC) with information on the national media campaign "Talk.
 They Hear You."[®] (TTHY), as required by the Sober Truth on Preventing Underage Drinking Act (STOP Act).
-Chapter 5 details the annual production, broadcasting, and evaluation of TTHY and details the effectiveness of the campaign in reducing underage drinking, the need for and likely effectiveness of an expanded adult-oriented media campaign, and the feasibility and likely effectiveness of a supplemental national youth-focused media campaign to combat underage drinking.
-The chapter begins by providing background information and an overview of TTHY and then describes the campaign's target audience and components.
+Chapter 5 details the annual production, broadcasting, and evaluation of TTHY and details the effectiveness of the campaign in preventing and reducing underage drinking.
+The chapter begins by providing an overview of TTHY and then describes the campaign's evaluation and components.
 The chapter also presents a detailed description of the campaign's evaluation and subsequent refinement.